papers-we-love/chennai/README.md

 # Papers We Love: Chennai

-This is the repository for the {Chapter} chapter of Papers We Love.
+This is the repository for the Chennai (India) chapter of Papers We Love.
 As a local chapter we follow the Papers We Love [Code of Conduct](https://github.com/papers-we-love/chennai/blob/master/code-of-conduct.md).

 ### Meetup history
 | Meetup number | Date        | Paper      |